 This position assists in the strategic direction of the state government affairs team on efforts to implement the association's public policy priorities.
 Acts as representative of the association in member relations, strategic alliances, and policy development initiatives to advance physical therapy.

 As a member of the organization's leadership team, responsible for collaborating to achieve the association's strategic goals and objectives, especially as they relate to education of physical therapists and physical therapist assistants.
 Provides leadership, direction, knowledge, and expertise to the association in the area of education, including academic and clinical affairs, accreditation, student affairs, residencies and fellowships, higher education leadership, professionalism, interprofessional education, admissions, and career pathway development.
 Leads education staff to contribute to and support the work of the professional affairs unit and to achieve the goals of the association.
 Represents the organization on issues related to education with both internal and external stakeholders.
 Programmatic areas of responsibility include academic services, accreditation of physical therapist and physical therapist assistant education programs, and accreditation of residency and fellowship education.

 As a member of the organization's leadership team, responsible for collaborating to achieve the association's strategic goals and objectives.
-Provides leadership, direction, knowledge, and expertise to the association in the area of strategic communications and alliances.
-Leads staff in the strategic communications and alliances department to contribute to and support the work of the public affairs unit and to achieve the goals of the association.
-Programmatic areas of responsibility include public relations, member communication initiatives and publications, web services, new media and partnership and alliances.
+Provides leadership, direction, knowledge, and expertise to the association in the area of leadership engagement and governance administration and development.
+Leads staff in the leadership engagement department to contribute to and support the work of the CEO and to achieve the goals of the association.
+Programmatic areas of responsibility include governance (Board of Directors and House of Delegates) component services, and association management services programs.